layer-3/clearsync/README.md

 ### Test Network

 Goerli and Mumbai are used for development and test environment.
-The community of early adopter from Duckies may be invited for Gorilla test sessions through [testnet.yellow.org](testnet.yellow.org)
+The community of early adopters from Duckies platform and early supporters of Yellow Network may be invited for gorilla test sessions through [testnet.yellow.org](testnet.yellow.org)

 ### Canary Network

 Duckies is the **canary network for Yellow**, for testing ClearSync technology in a live environment prior to deployment on mainnet.
-New network participant must deploy first on the Canary Network before rolling out to the mainnet.
+New network participant must deploy first on Canary Network before rolling out to the mainnet.

-Duckies ERC20 token and ClearSync is deployed on Polygon mainnet.
+DUCKIES ERC20 token and ClearSync is deployed on Polygon mainnet.

 ### Main Networks

-The first network for YELLOW ERC20 and ClearSync system will be on Ethereum mainnet, but the system can be extended later to Layer-2, Solana, or using a Polkadot parachain.
+The first network for YELLOW ERC20 and ClearSync system will be on Ethereum mainnet, but the system can be extended later to Layer-2, ex.
+Solana, or be connected using a Polkadot parachain.

 ## Smart Contracts

 ### contracts/Token.sol

-This smart contract is the ERC20 used by both YELLOW and DUCKIES tokens.
+This smart contract is ERC20 used by both YELLOW and DUCKIES tokens.
 The YELLOW token is collateral to open a state channel with another network entity.
 Additionally, it is used to pay the settlement fees on the network.

 ### contracts/duckies/